AbhiramRV/Object_detection/README.md

 Choice of loss function varies depending on the problem.
 Loss function calculates deviation between predicted and actual values whereas cost function calculates average fo the deviation across the training dataset.

 Using inbuilt python function significantly increases the speed of computation than using explicit for loops in the code.
+Derivative of ReLU activation is either 0(for negative input) or 1(for positive value).
+Hence speed of execution is faster.
+Tanh activation is superior than sigmoid function.
+Choice of loss function depends on problem.
+Whether Classification or regression.
+If classification number of classes.